JE-CM/Organized-Storage/user_stories.md

 - As a developer of this project
 - I want to be able to document all project design decisions, best practices, work tracking, etc
 - For making it easier to understand the project and remember important details later

+# User Story #8

+## UI/UX Designer Integration

+- As a UI developer of this project
+- I want to receive and follow the specification of some UI/UX design provided by the UI/UX designer of the project, Geraldine (ggm.100423@gmail.com).
+I assume this UI/UX design will be some sort of figma wireframe or something similar but the specifics are left to the designer, them being the expert in this area.
+- For making our UI implementation process much easier (existing design makes it so much easier) and reducing the amount of refinement and rework (starting with a UI/UX designer's full design is much better than starting with a programmer's vague idea)

+# User Story #9

+## Web Interface Implementation Integration

+- As a UI developer of this project
+- I want to create a web interface front-end for the project using the UI/UX designer's design as a plan.
+I want to use html/css/javascript to create the actual UI.
+- For improving the user experience compared to the minimal command-line interface which already exists

+# User Story #10

+## UI/UX Design Creation

+- As a UI/UX designer of this project
+- I want to create a UI/UX design for this project.
+I will need a source of specifications for the services the project is supposed to provide.
+- For creating a clear plan for the UI implementation team